-The following shows a question asked by each test, the metric used to answer the question ("stat" name that appears in the result text file as the Statistics table), and the threshold to assess gridding success or failure.
+Below is a question asked by each test, the metric used to answer the question ("stat" name that appears in the result text file as the Statistics table) and the threshold to assess gridding success or failure.
 If a grid fails any one of these tests, a warning or warnings appear in the reports.